jnbt/candy_check/MIGRATION_GUIDE_0_2_0.md

 ## Verifying Purchases

-To be more descriptive and consistent with the Google API, the verifier methods got a new signature and return values have been adapted accordingly.
+To be more descriptive and consistent with the PlayStore API, the verifier got a new signature and return values have been adapted accordingly.

 ### Verifying Product Purchases